withTitleLogo

 49%

-Toning procedure with personalized energy adjustment for each patient, NOT a uniform mechanical treatment. *Melasma, sun spots, freckles, ABNOM, dark circles, etc.
+Toning treatment with customized energy adjustment for each patient, not a standardized mechanical treatment. *Melasma, lentigines, freckles, ABNOM, dark circles, etc.

 15,000 KRW